Thursday, September 24, 2020 · 16 min read

-Talking with economizer manufacturers I learned about a couple of different approaches for estimation of total saving.
+Talking with economizer manufacturers I learned about a couple of different approaches for the estimation of total savings.
 A very simple one that requires high-performance power meters and a simpler one that unfortunately brings very high measurement uncertainty.

 The estimate of saving on instantaneous power

-One economizer, I found in the market embed a high-power tri-phase bypass switch meaning that the device can be bypassed for just less than 20ms.
+One economizer, I found in the market embeds a high-power tri-phase bypass switch meaning that the device can be bypassed for just less than 20ms.